 Our board of directors has a policy of encouraging director attendance at our annual meetings of stockholders, but attendance is not mandatory.
-Our board of directors and management team encourage all of our directors to attend the 2015 Annual Meeting.
+Our board of directors and management team encourage all of our directors to attend the 2016 Annual Meeting.
+Two of our directors attended our 2015 annual meeting of stockholders.